-- The time stamp counter operates at a fixed-rate frequency of the processor. - The IA32\MPERF counter increments at the same TSC frequency irrespective of any transitions caused by opportunistic processor operation. - The IA32\FIXED\CTR2 counter increments at the same TSC frequency irrespective of any transitions caused by opportunistic processor operation. - The Local APIC timer operation is unaffected by opportunistic processor operation. - The TSC, IA32\MPERF, and IA32\FIXED\CTR2 operate at the same, maximum-resolved frequency of the platform, which is equal to the product of scalable bus frequency and maximum resolved bus ratio.
+- The time stamp counter operates at a fixed-rate frequency of the processor. - The IA32\MPERF counter increments at a fixed frequency irrespective of any transitions caused by opportunistic processor operation. - The IA32\FIXED\CTR2 counter increments at the same TSC frequency irrespective of any transitions caused by opportunistic processor operation. - The Local APIC timer operation is unaffected by opportunistic processor operation. - The TSC, IA32\MPERF, and IA32\FIXED\CTR2 operate at close to the maximum non-turbo frequency, which is equal to the product of scalable bus frequency and maximum non-turbo ratio.